- BLEACH London Blorange Review

-When I went rose, I had to fully bleach my hair to achieve the best candyfloss colour possible.
+When I went pink, I had to fully bleach my hair to achieve the best candyfloss colour possible.
 And when I say fully bleach, I mean five rounds of bleaching – yikes (times five).
-But as you can see from the pictures, it worked pretty damn well.
+But it worked pretty damn well.

-I was so in love with this colour but maintaining such a light shade when your roots are naturally quite dark is a full time job, trust me.
+I was so in love with the colour but maintaining such a light shade when your roots are naturally quite dark is a full time job, trust me.

 When it came to dying my hair blorange, I was already a relatively warm blonde, which I thought would work well as a base.
 Besides, my hair couldn't have handled another round of bleaching...I have a wedding to attend this summer and I'd quite like to have some hair left to style.

 My hair is a honey blonde with lighter strands coming through.
 To be honest, I didn’t know how well the colour would take as my hair is still warm from when it was deep red a year ago.
 Classic.
 But I was determined to make this colour work, so I bought three tubs of Blorange (partly to ensure it worked and partly because I didn't want to run out mid-dye – it's happened before, resulting in my sister rushing to Boots for more dye while I panicked in the bathroom stood in nothing but a towel with blobs of pink all over the bath mat.
 Mother wasn't pleased.).